scottmillers/eventbridge-rules/README.md

-# AWS EventBridge Filter Prototype
+# AWS EventBridge Rule Prototype

-This prototype use EventBridge to filter ATM transactions and depending on the EventBridge rule put the transaction into different Dynamodb tables.
+This prototype use EventBridge to filter ATM transactions and depending on the EventBridge rule that is invoked it will put the transaction into different Dynamodb tables.

 ![Alt text](docs/images/architecture.svg)